Editorial decision and Revision

-All manuscripts submitted to ActaBiomed will follow the double-blind peer review system.
+All manuscripts submitted to ActaBiomed will follow the single-blind peer review system.
 ActaBiomed uses a reviewers’ database that is constantly updated, the journal welcomes suggestions from the author(s) for two reviewers, although such recommendation may be not necessarily used.
 The reviewers are asked to judge the validity, significance, and originality of work and to ensure that the research has followed relevant good practice guidelines.

 The editorial and publication process follow the guidelines of the International Committee of Medical Journal Editors (ICMJE), World Association of Medical Editors (WAME), Council of Science Editors (CSE), and COPE International Standards for Editors and Authors Guidelines (http://publicationethics.org).